tingkelvin/msa_aipoject/README.md

 The training of the model is done in the train.py script.

 To run,
-Due to the upload size limmit, I was not able to upload the data files.
+Due to the upload size limit, I was not able to upload the vector representation of words.
 Download the following files and unzip and put the data in the /data https://nlp.stanford.edu/data/glove.twitter.27B.zip
 ```